Franklin Graham followed in his father Billy's footsteps, but took a right-leaning path

 Related: Billy Graham, evangelist pastor and counselor to presidents, dead at age 99

-“They’re two different people with two very different temperaments,” Anne Blue Wills, a religion professor at Davidson College in North Carolina who is writing a biography of Graham’s wife, Ruth, said of the two Grahams.
+“They’re two different people with two very different temperaments,” Anne Blue Wills, a religion professor at Davidson College in North Carolina who is writing a biography of the elder Graham’s wife, Ruth.
 “That extends into their thinking about Christianity and theology and the way Christians should engage in the world.”

 “Billy Graham tempered his criticisms with an eye to never alienating,” Wills added.
 “Franklin is just built differently, more willing and readier to draw boundaries and to show where he sees a bright line.”

-If Billy Graham had any qualms about his son’s approach, they were never aired in public, said Wills.
+If Billy Graham had any qualms about his son’s approach, they were never aired in public, Wills said.

 “It’s a bit of a mystery how two people with a common calling can go about it so differently,” she said.
 “It would be interesting to see how Franklin would answer the question.”

-Franklin Graham did not return an email to the Billy Graham Evangelistic Association for comment.
+Franklin Graham did not return an emailed request for comment sent to the Billy Graham Evangelistic Association.